 In her spare time, she enjoys reading, singing, and watching movies.

-Valerie is a graduate of University of Phoenix where she earned her Bachelor’s degree in Psychology and Master’s degree in Clinical Mental Health Counseling.
-She is licensed in Utah as a Clinical Mental Health Counselor (CMHC).
-Valerie’s dream is to advocate for women, children, and families who are coping with addiction in their home.
-She has years of experience working with adolescents and families in both inpatient and private practice settings.
-Valerie is experienced in working with depression, anxiety, self-harm, grief and loss, eating disorders, addictive behaviors, and trauma.
+Valerie uses holistic and client-centered approaches including mindfulness and self-care strategies.
+Valerie is a graduate of the University of Phoenix where she earned a Bachelor of Science degree in Psychology and a Master of Science degree in Clinical Mental Health Counseling.
+Valerie is licensed in Utah as a Clinical Mental Health Counselor (CMHC), and she has 10+ years of experience working with adolescents, adults, and families in both inpatient and private practice settings.
+Valerie is experienced in working with trauma/PTSD, addictive behaviors, self-harm, depression, anxiety, grief and loss.
 She is trained in several therapeutic modalities, including:

 James graduated from BYU with a Bachelor's degree in Psychology and then graduated with his Master's degree in Marriage and Family Therapy from the University of San Diego.
 James is a Licensed Marriage and Family Therapist (LMFT) and has a strong clinical background working with adults and adolescents in inpatient and outpatient settings.
 James specializes in treating families and teens in crisis.
 For the past 20+ years he has gained extensive training and experience in the diagnosing and treating of a variety of psychiatric conditions.
 Some of these include: depression, anxiety, trauma, attachment issues, substance abuse, and sexual addiction.
 James is a Marriage and Family Therapy approved supervisor and is trained in several therapeutic models, including: